 GeneCards Summary for ILF2 Gene

 ILF2 (Interleukin Enhancer Binding Factor 2) is a Protein Coding gene.
-Diseases associated with ILF2 include hepatitis b and hepatitis.
-GO annotations related to this gene include double-stranded RNA binding and transferase activity.
+GO annotations related to this gene include poly(A) RNA binding and double-stranded RNA binding.
 An important paralog of this gene is ZFR2.

 UniProtKB/Swiss-Prot for ILF2 Gene

 Appears to function predominantly as a heterodimeric complex with ILF3.
 This complex may regulate transcription of the IL2 gene during T-cell activation.
 It can also promote the formation of stable DNA-dependent protein kinase holoenzyme complexes on DNA.
 Essential for the efficient reshuttling of ILF3 (isoform 1 and isoform 2) into the nucleus.